 RIA Application Score: 10 Following its restrictive policy regarding regulation, the National government introduced a guideline in late 2009 with the effect that regulatory impact assessments (RIAs) are systematically undertaken for any policy activity involving options that may result in a paper being submitted to the cabinet and may accordingly lead to draft legislation.
 This aims at restricting new regulations to those that the government sees as necessary, sensible and robust, while avoiding regulations that are ineffective and costly.
-Citation:

 Cabinet Office Circular CO (09) 8: Regulatory Impact Analysis Requirements: New Guidance (Wellington: Cabinet Office 2009).
-Regulatory Impact Analysis Handbook (Wellington: The Treasury 2013).
-New Zealand's Regulatory Management System: http://www.treasury.govt.nz/regulation/system (accessed November 30, 2015).